Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 1. Equipment

 The hack squat machine consists of a backrest and shoulder pad assembly that slides up and down a set of tracks on either side of the machine with a platform at the bottom.
-The machine keeps the lifter leaning backwards at a 45 degree angle throughout the movement.
+The machine keeps the lifter leaning backward at a 45-degree angle throughout the movement.

-On the flip side, the leg press has a couple different machine variations.
-The less common version places the lifter in a seated position with their feet directly in front of them, requiring the lifter to push the platform horizontally away from them.
+On the flip side, the leg press has several machine variations.
+The less common version places the lifter seated with their feet directly in front of them, requiring the lifter to push the platform horizontally away.

 2. Biomechanics

 Consider this: the lifter is fighting entirely against gravity when performing a squat or a bench press.
-In both of these cases, the bar is (ideally) moving straight down and directly back upwards.
+In both cases, the bar is (ideally) moving straight down and directly back upwards.

 However, the lifter is not only moving in a vertical plane during the hack squat and the leg press.
 There is also some horizontal movement of the lifter or load throughout these movements.
-Because of this, the machines in both of these exercises are supporting a portion of the weight loaded and higher weights can be lifted as a result.
+Because of this, the machines in both exercises support a portion of the weight loaded, and higher weights can be lifted.

 3. Weight Used

-In the hack squat, the load is supported on the lifter’s shoulders.
-While there’s also a mix of vertical and horizontal travel of the lifter during this exercise, the weight is still loaded axially (on the back).
+Now letโs look at the hack squat vs leg press weight load and capacity.
+The load is supported on the lifterโs shoulders in the hack squat.
+While thereโs also a mix of vertical and horizontal travel of the lifter during this exercise, the weight is still loaded axially (on the back).

-In turn, the weights that can be lifted in the hack squat will be greater than those lifted in the back squat.
-That said, the axial load supported by the lifter must not overwhelm the strength of their torso musculature and this presents a potential limiting factor.
+In turn, the weights lifted in the hack squat will be greater than those lifted in the back squat.
+That said, the axial load supported by the lifter must not overwhelm the strength of their torso musculature, which presents a potential limiting factor.

-On the other hand, the leg press does not present this problem at all as the load is entirely supported by the legs.
+On the other hand, the leg press does not present this problem as the legs entirely support the load.
 Since the torso musculature does not present a limiting factor whatsoever, significantly higher loads can be lifted in the leg press.

 Learn more about the hack squat in my article on Is The Hack Squat Harder?